mayIlearnloopsbrother/1Step/README.md

 # 1Step
 NOTE: MY PROGRESS IN C...12 JAN 2021..
 AIM: TO LEARN C..

-1st file: "countries.c" which contains annotation I left it like that so I can look back on it to see how easy it was to break the program.
+1st file: "countries.c" which contains comments and serves as original copy

-2nd file: "up.c" will contain the code that I will be updating to make it lot harder to break the program.
+2nd file: "up.c" contains the updated code

 ABOUT THE PROGRAM:
 Output: